Chief Legal Officer | General Counsel | Corporate Secretary

 Churchill Downs Incorporated (CDI) (NASDAQ: CHDN), headquartered in Louisville, KY, owns and operates the world renowned Churchill Downs Racetrack, home of the Kentucky Derby and Kentucky Oaks, as well as racetrack and casino operations and a poker room in Miami Gardens, FL; racetrack, casino and video poker operations in New Orleans, LA; racetrack operations in Arlington Heights, IL.; a casino resort in Greenville, MS; as well as a casino hotel in Vicksburg, MS; CDI also owns the country's premier online wagering company, TwinSpires.com; the totalisator company, United Tote; Luckity.com, offering fun games online for a chance to win cash prizes; Bluff Media, an Atlanta-based multimedia poker company; and a collection of racing-related telecommunications and data companies.

-- Key Selling Point: As Assistant Secretary of a $2B entertainment company, I have daily one-on-one interaction with CDI's Board of Directors.
-I serve as the Secretary for the Board of Director's Compensation Committee, and routinely participate in highly confidential and delicate compensation matters involving CDI's executive management team, including the Executive Vice President and General Counsel.
-I perform all new member orientations for members of the CDI Board of Directors, lead the Board of Directors through its annual self-audit, and manage the Director of Corporate Governance and Licensing.
+Key Selling Point: As Assistant Secretary of a $2B entertainment company, I had daily one-on-one interactions with CDI's Board of Directors.
+I served as the Secretary for the Board of Director's Compensation Committee, and routinely participated in highly confidential and delicate compensation matters involving CDI's executive management team, including the Executive Vice President and General Counsel.
+I performed all orientations for members of the CDI Board of Directors, lead the Board of Directors through its annual self-audit, and managed the Director of Corporate Governance and Licensing.

 • Gaming (Class III casino operations, including slots, VLTs, tables, and online)